survivejs/webpack-book/manuscript/extending/02_plugins.md

 {pagebreak}

-After building, you should see output like this:
+After building, you should see output:

 ```bash
 Hash: 62abc7fe06a7360b9735